 With the world coming to an end, Interstellar follows a group of space explorers tasked by NASA to travel through a wormhole and find out which of the three planets within this solar system could be humanity’s new home.

-Straight off the bat we are told and shown that the earth can no longer sustain human life.
-From global food shortages to long sand storms suffocating the earth’s populace, it’s obvious the earth is tired of humanity.
+Right off the bat, Interstellar shows how unhabitable the earth has become.
+From global food shortages to large sand storms suffocating the earth’s populace, it’s clear humanity ‘s time on earth is over.

-I was impressed by the government’s response to the impending apocalypse.
-Rather than let society fall into chaos, they redirected technology and other resources to meet the high demand for food.
-And kept operations such as NASA running in the background, to search for humanity’s new home.
+Seeing the situation at hand, the global government, rose to the task and redirected technology with other resources to meet the high demand for food.
+However, they cleverly kept vital operations such as the NASA running in the background, to search for humanity’s new home.

-But besides stunning visuals, the movie’s best feature remains the fierce bond between Joseph Cooper and his daughter Murph.
-This bond fuels the entire movie and empowers characters to push through impossible odds to reach their goals.
+But besides its mind-blowing concepts, Interstellar’s best feature remains the fierce bond between Cooper and his daughter Murph.
+This bond fuels the entire movie and empowers the characters to push through impossible odds to reach their goals.

-Despite its infamy for messing with minds, Interstellar tells a compelling story powered by its wonderful cast of actors and stunning visual effects.
-And this saves it from being another generic Sci-fi film.
+Interstellar tells a compelling story powered by its excellent cast and stunning visual effects.
+And while Sci-fi isn’t for everyone, you should definitely try this one out.